On the Complexity of Sampling Redistricting Plans: Introduction

 In this work, we answer \cref{qn:ReComMixing} in the negative and show that ReCom is very slow mixing: its mixing time is exponential in the number of vertices in the graph, even for simple planar graphs that are subgraphs of the 2-dimensional grid graph $\Z^2$ (see \cref{sec:slow mixing}).

 Below we define the Markov chain ReCom to sample redistricting plans.
 For technical reasons, we maintain a spanning tree $T_i$ for each part $P_i$ of the partition.
-The Markov chain will mutate the tuple $(T_1, \cdots, T_j)$ according to some probabilistic rules for some number of steps, and output $(V(T_1), \cdots, V(T_k))$ as the graph partition. \begin{definition}[ReCom: A Markov chain to sample redistricting plans] Each step of ReCom modifies the tuple $(T_1, \cdots, T_k)$ of spanning trees as followed: \begin{enumerate} \item Uniformly at random, add one edge $e = (u,v)$ that connects to spanning tree $T_i$ and $T_j$ i.e. $u\in V(T_i)$ and $v\in V(T_j)$ or vice versa. \item Let $F$ be the set of edges $f$ such that removing $f$ from the tree $T_i \cup T_j \cup \set*{e}$ splits the tree into two new tree $T'_i$ and $T'_j$ containing the same number of vertices.
-While $F \setminus \set*{e} = \emptyset$ then resample a random spanning tree on $V(T_i \cup V(T_j).$ \item Choose a random edge $f$ among $F$, remove it from $T_i \cup T_j \cup \set*{e},$ and replace $T_i$ and $T_j$ with the two newly created tree $T'_i$ and $T'_j.$ \end{enumerate} \end{definition} On the other hand, we answer \cref{qn:SpanningTreeSampling} positively: we show that a "relaxed" variant of ReCom, where we don't enforce the balance constraint, mixes in quasi-linear steps in the number of edges in the graph.
-Hence, we can sample from the spanning tree distribution in nearly linear time (see \cref{sec:relax ReCom} for details).
-In addition, we introduce variations of the spanning tree distribution that favors balance partitions (see \cref{def:c biased spanning tree distribution}), and show efficient Markov chain(s) to sample from these distributions. \begin{definition}[$c$-biased spanning tree distribution] Given a graph $G= G(V,E)$ and number of partitions $k$, consider the following variant of the spanning tree distribution defined by,
+The Markov chain will mutate the tuple $(T_1, \cdots, T_j)$ according to some probabilistic rules for some number of steps, and output $(V(T_1), \cdots, V(T_k))$ as the graph partition. \begin{definition}[ReCom: A Markov chain to sample redistricting plans] Each step of ReCom modifies the tuple $(T_1, \cdots, T_k)$ of spanning trees as followed: \begin{enumerate} \item Uniformly at random, add one edge $e = (u,v)$ that connects to spanning tree $T_i$ and $T_j$ i.e. $u\in V(T_i)$ and $v\in V(T_j)$ or vice versa.
+Let $T:=T_i \cup T_j \cup \set*{e}$ be the new spanning tree on $ G[V (T_i )\cup V(T_j)]$ formed by adding this edge. \item Let $F$ be the set of edges $f\in T$ such that removing $f$ from the tree splits the tree $T$ into two new tree $T'_i$ and $T'_j$ containing the same number of vertices.
+While $F \setminus \set*{e} = \emptyset$, resample a random spanning tree on $V(T_i) \cup V(T_j)$ and set $T$ to be this new tree. \item Choose a random edge $f$ among $F$, remove it from $T,$ and replace $T_i$ and $T_j$ with the two newly created trees $T'_i$ and $T'_j.$ \end{enumerate} \end{definition}

+Our slow mixing results are proved using standard conductance arguments~\cite{LP17}, namely to partition the state space of the Markov chain into at least three subsets, with one of them having exponentially small weight compared with others, and show that removing this low-weight subset disconnects the state space.
+As a consequence, if the Markov chain enters a subset with large weight, it can hardly go through the low-weight bottleneck to reach states in other large-weight subsets, hence mixing slowly.
+In the case of ReCom, the partitions in the low-weight subset will consist of parts that contain few spanning trees, e.g. a ``line segment''.
+We show that since ReCom only moves among balanced partitions, such low-weight subset form a geometric barrier for the high-weight subsets to be connected.

+We remark that originally ReCom was defined such that in each step a spanning forest of the partition is not maintained~\cite{DeFord2021Recombination}.
+The version of ReCom described in \cref{def:ReCom} has been proposed in subsequent works (e.g. in the name of \emph{Forest ReCom} \cite{autry2021metropolized}) to reduce computational cost.
+However, our slow mixing results in \cref{sec:slow mixing} hold, regardless of whether a spanning forest is maintained or not.